 Christian Banks, B.A., LL.B.
 (Honours)

-Christian Banks is a lifelong resident of Alberta and 2013 marks his fifteenth year as a barrister and solicitor.
+Christian Banks is a lifelong resident of Alberta and 2018 marks his twentieth year as a barrister and solicitor.
 After completing a Bachelor of Arts degree in Sociology, he attended the University of Ottawa Law School, graduating with honours in 1997.
 From there he articled and went on to practice at a criminal defence firm in Edmonton.
 In 2000, he began practicing more heavily in the South Peace Region with an office in Grande Prairie.
 In 2007 he went out on his own, still practicing criminal and quasi-criminal defence work exclusively, maintaining a strong presence in the Grande Prairie area, including Dawson Creek and Fort St. John, British Columbia.
 In 2009, Christian moved himself and his law practice to Grande Prairie, where he continues to service the area, while maintaining a presence across Alberta.

 From law school on, his focus has remained on criminal practice and procedure, and defence of individual rights in the face of government intrusion on those rights.
 He has handled cases all over Alberta and British Columbia exclusively defending people charged with criminal, traffic and other provincial offences.
 He has handled matters on the whole range of the criminal spectrum, from shoplifting to murder.